iliakan/javascript-book/en/02-browser/05-events/08-keyboard-events.md

 Some special actions can be prevented.
 If the backspace is pressed, but the `keydown` returns `false`, the character will not be deleted.

 But of course certain actions can't be cancelled, especially OS-level ones.
-Alt+F4 closes browser window in most operating systems, no matter what you do in javascript.
+Alt+F4 closes browser window in most operating systems, no matter what you do in JavaScript.

 ## Tasks and examples